mhinojosa24/Jack-Sparrow-Tweet-Generator/README.md

 # Jack Sparrow Tweet Generator

-> This WebApp generates a cohesive sentence based on quotes of Jack Sparrow.
+> This WebApp generates a cohesive sentence based on quotes of Jack Sparrow using a Markov Chain.

 ![](images/jspic.jpg)